 Amber is not a mineral but an organic stone and until the mid 19th century, most amber, was also known as "seastone" and was picked up along the seashore.
 From the mid 19th century, dredging operations began along the shores of the Baltic, and mining, often open-pit, started in the late 19th century.

 There is no such thing as sustainable Gold mining or sustainable amber mining.
-Mining, through which jewellers obtain the bulk of their raw materials, is totally unsustainable.
-We are expected to reach peak gold around the year 2020.
+Gold mining, by which jewellers obtain the bulk of their raw materials, is totally unsustainable.

 Once a gemstone or mineral has been removed from the earth, it can't return, at the very least for the next couple of billion years or so.
 They can talk all they like about "sustainable mining methods" that protect the environment, and we've all heard about sustainable economic opportunities, created by clever marketing, but when it comes to natural gems and minerals we cannot truthfully talk about a sustainable product expect of course - Antique Jewelry!